THIS YEAR’S SESSION & WORKSHOPS:

 1. How to Market Yourself and Your Books: Talking Author Social Media, Blogging, and Platform, taught by Chuck Sambuchino.
 Whether you’re traditionally published or self-published, everyone could use some helpful guidance on how to effectively market themselves and sell more books.
 This session includes easy-to-understand advice on social media (Twitter, Facebook, more), blogging, and other simple ways you can market your work online cheaply and easily.

-2. Talking Craft and Revision.
-Learn how to craft excellent fiction, and then ruthlessly self-edit your own work.
+2. Revision and Self-Editing: How to Tighten Your Work Before You Submit, by Ricki Schultz.
+Learn how to ruthlessly self-edit your own work.
 This session will discuss common manuscript problems as well as tools you can use to create the manuscripts that will get the attention you want from agents and editors—and readers.
+Before you send out your submission, let instructor published women’s fiction author Ricki Schultz show you how to tighten your writing and avoid mistakes that slow your prose down.
+You’ll learn how to cut down your own word count, eliminate passive voice, spot repetition in your writing, diagnose point of view problems, and much more.

 3. How to Write and Sell Romance in Today’s Market, taught by Kim Law.
 The romance market is constantly changing, so how then, are you to know what and when to submit to editors and agents?
 In this workshop, you will learn not only what’s trending in the current marketplace, but how to research an agent/editor that best suits your needs, and the proper ways to approach them.